 and supports a stimulating and fulfilling lifestyle.

-- To deliver person centred care and support in consultation with the people who use the service and those significant to them.
+To deliver person centred care and support in line with the

 The Day Care Service is provided by South Ayrshire Council and was established in September 1994 to provide a service to